Gravitational waves from the early universe: Primordial gravitational waves

 \subsection{Characteristic frequencies of relic gravitational waves}

-If a gravitational wave is emitted with some frequency $f_*$ at time $\tau_*$, then the observed frequency at time $\tau_0$ is redshifted due to the expansion of the universe, \be f_0 = f_* \dfrac{a(\tau_*)}{a(\tau_0)}. \ee The waves are produced during \emph{horizon re-entry} when the wavelength becomes sizable to the comoving Hubble horizon.
+Next, we relate the GW spectrum produced at a time $t$ long ago to the observable spectrum that is probed nowadays.
+If a GW is emitted with some frequency $f_*$ at time $\tau_*$, then the observed frequency at time $\tau_0$ is redshifted due to the expansion of the universe, \be f_0 = f_* \frac{a(\tau_*)}{a(\tau_0)} = \frac{k_* a^2(\tau_*)}{2\pi a(\tau_0)}= \frac{H_* a_*}{2\pi a_0}. \ee The waves are produced during \emph{horizon re-entry} when the wavelength becomes sizable to the comoving Hubble horizon.
 The comoving Hubble horizon $(aH)^{-1}$ is controlled by the Hubble parameter, $H\sim f = 1/t$.
 The emitted frequency evolves as $f_* = (\epsilon_* H_*^{-1})^{-1} $, where $\epsilon_* $ is a small value satisfying $\epsilon_* \leq 1$ and its exact value depends on the source.
 The subscript $*$ denotes horizon crossing.
 This parametrization sets the inverse of Hubble factor $(H_*)^{-1}$ as the cosmological horizon.
-Gravitational waves from a source in the early universe cannot be correlated on time scales larger than $(H_*)^{-1}$; otherwise, it would break causality.
-The exception is cosmic inflation, which is actually motivated by such causality issues in the so-called homogeneity problem.
+GWs from a source in the early universe cannot be correlated on time scales larger than $(H_*)^{-1}$; otherwise, it would break causality.
+The exception is cosmic inflation, which is motivated by such causality issues in the so-called homogeneity problem.
 We comment more about it in Sec.~\ref{sec:GWexpanding}.